wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 Complete the following steps to update your chaincode:

 1. To update the chaincode on each peer in AWS, simply rerun the process that you used to install the chaincode on the peers by using either a client application or a CLI command.
 Be sure to specify the same chaincode name as was originally used.
-However, this time increment the chaincode `Version` number.
+However, this time increments the chaincode `Version` number.

 2. After installing the new chaincode on all the peers in the channel, use the Network Monitor or the [peer chaincode upgrade ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.2/commands/peerchaincode.html#peer-chaincode-upgrade) command to update the channel to use the new chaincode.